JOYS: JWST MIRI/MRS spectra of the inner 500 au region of the L1527 IRS bipolar outflow: Discussion

-More recently, \citet{vanthoff23} carried out ALMA observations and detected a noticeable SiO emission on the western side (see blue contours in Fig.~\ref{fig11}).
-SiO predominantly traces high density ejection material that are associated to jets in the innermost regions of Class 0/I protostars \citep[e.g. HH\,212;][]{lee20}.
+More recently, \citet{vanthoff23} carried out ALMA observations and detected a noticeable SiO emission in the western side (see the blue contours in Fig.~\ref{fig11}).
+SiO predominantly traces high-density ejection material associated with jets in the innermost regions of class 0/I protostars \citep[e.g., HH\,212;][]{lee20}.
 The SiO emission observed in L1527 is compact and positioned very close to the protostar ($\sim$10-50\,au).
-Most importantly, it is blue shifted and exhibits higher velocity when compared to ALMA CO observations.
-When considered alongside our MIRI jet emission on the eastern side, this detection strongly supports the bipolar nature of jet in L1527.
-In addition their velocities and position confirm that the eastern region is red shifted while the western region is blue shifted consistent with the \NeII\, velocity maps (see Fig.~\ref{fig6}). \citet{vanthoff23} also examined a large scale $^{12}$CO map and found hints of a collimated CO emission on the western side at a distance of around 500-800\,au.
-This emission was seen to be more resolved, flowing along the outflow axis, but had lower velocity than SiO emission.
-Therefore, it could not be confirmed as a large scale jet.
+Most importantly, it is blueshifted and exhibits higher velocity when compared to ALMA CO observations.
+When considered alongside our MIRI jet emission in the eastern side, this detection strongly supports the bipolar nature of the jet in L1527.
+In addition, their velocities and positions confirm that the eastern region is redshifted while the western region is blueshifted consistent with the \NeII\ velocity maps (see Fig.~\ref{fig6}). \citet{vanthoff23} also examined a large-scale $^{12}$CO map and found hints of a collimated CO emission in the western side at a distance of around 500-800\,au.
+This emission appeared more resolved, flowing along the outflow axis, but had lower velocity than the SiO emission.
+Therefore, it could not be confirmed as a large-scale jet.